 This disproportionate attention is not an isolated issue at our school but reflects a larger, cultural trend.
-Football, with its massive fan base and longstanding tradition, occupies a unique and powerful place in American sports culture.
+With its massive fan base and longstanding tradition, football occupies a unique and powerful place in American sports culture.
 Yet within this environment, the treatment of women’s sports is often brought down to a secondary, trivialized status.
 One example of this is the tradition of “Powderpuff” football—an event meant to involve girls in the sport of football, but one that carries with it a problematic history of diminishing the seriousness and athleticism of women’s involvement in sports.

 “Powderpuff,” let’s think about this word and its origin.
 It is a reference to cosmetic powder; worn by some women, but it really has nothing to do with football.
 In my opinion, it only serves to delegitimize the act of females playing a heavily male-dominated sport.
 The name powderpuff implies humor, but humor in the form of mockery; the use of “powder” (associated with femininity and beauty) with “puff” (implying something lightweight or insubstantial) reinforces stereotypes about women in sports.
 It forms an image in my mind of girls, vain and heavily makeuped, unserious about their sport.
 I can’t think of a way in which this name can be interpreted that doesn’t carry underlying condescension.
 Many would make the argument, however, that Powderpuff isn’t supposed to be serious, it’s supposed to be a once-a-year game of entertainment, and poking fun at it isn’t a big deal.
 If that were truly the case, then we wouldn’t call the very similar event of boys playing volleyball “extreme volleyball”.
 These names get to the root of how so many people view women’s sports in relation to men’s.
 Men play with intensity, grit, and passion; women, on the other hand, are much more easily seen as superficial, just there for kicks or popularity.